hspearman/hspearman.github.io/_posts/2020-02-09-laymans-guide-to-the-linux-filesystem-hierarchy.md

 `/etc` contains system configuration files.
 Generally, these files are **not executable** but simply **configure how your system operates**.

 For example, `/etc/hosts` contains IP addresses that map to host names.
 When the system tries to fetch a URL such as `foobar.com`, it contacts a DNS server to resolve the host name `foobar.com` to an actual IP address.
-But before it does that, the system checks if the host name exists locally in `/etc/hosts`.
+Before it does that, the system checks if the host name exists locally in `/etc/hosts`.

 Let's say I have a local web server running on port 5555 that I want to address by `foobar.com`.
 If I add `127.0.0.1 foobar.com` to `/etc/host` and `curl foobar.com:5555`, the system resolves that host name to my local web server due to my entry in the configuration file.